-Mary Jo Salter is the author of seven books of poetry, most recently Nothing by Design.
-A frequent reviewer and essayist, she is also a lyricist whose song cycle “Rooms of Light,” with music by Fred Hersch, premiered at Lincoln Center in 2007.
+Mary Jo Salter is the author of eight books of poetry, most recently The Surveyors (2017).
+She is also a lyricist whose song cycle “Rooms of Light: The Life of Photographs" was composed by Fred Hersch.
 Her children’s book The Moon Comes Home appeared in 1989; her play Falling Bodies premiered in 2004.
-She is also co-editor, with Margaret Ferguson and Jon Stallworthy, of The Norton Anthology of Poetry (4th edition, 1996; 5th edition, 2005).
+She is also a co-editor of The Norton Anthology of Poetry (4th edition, 1996; 5th edition, 2005; 6th edition, 2018).

 In addition to poetry workshops, in which she often concentrates on the uses of form, her recent undergraduate courses have included Four American Women Poets: Dickinson, Moore, Bishop, Clampitt as well as The Poetry of War.
 Recent and forthcoming graduate courses consider the work of W.H.
 Auden; the modern sonnet; and the parallel work of the poets Heaney, Walcott, and Brodsky.

 Mary Jo Salter's essays and book reviews have appeared in The New York Times Book Review, The New York Times Magazine, The New Republic, The Yale Review, The Atlantic, and elsewhere.

 Her poems appear in many anthologies in the U.S., such as The Norton Introduction to Poetry (Norton), An Introduction to Poetry (Longman), Ravishing DisUnities (Wesleyan), Poetry 180, and 180 More (Random House).
 The Scribner series The Best American Poetry has included poems of hers in its 2000, 2005, 2006, and 2007 volumes.